ssg/cinali/README.txt

 In order to build you need a binary EXE of wget.exe in this directory.
 It can be downloaded at http://users.ugent.be/~bpuype/wget/

+Immediate goals:

+- Have a software solution to "backup" a website continuously without affecting its performance "individually".
+- Allow people to organize "backup fests" without breaking any law "individually".

+To do's:

+- Remove dependency to WGET
+- Stabilize "autorun" setup code